Get involved in the PREMSTEM project

 What is the time commitment?

 We’d like as many of the same people to take part in the co-creation workshops.
 Workshops will take place approximately once per month between June 2022 and June 2023.
-Each session will last around 3 hours.
+Each session will last 3 hours.

 We understand that this is a large, unpaid time commitment for participants.
 If a regular participant cannot attend a session, we’ll invite another person who’s submitted an expression of interest and represents the same stakeholder group to attend in their place.